How the Pandemic has Changed Car Buying

 How has car buying changed since the pandemic

-Over the last two years, it’s understandable that due to stay-at-home requirements, working from home and generally not driving very far, buying a new car wasn’t top of many agendas.
-Many of us consider our lifestyle choices as well as the impact on the environment.
+Over the last two years, it’s understandable that, due to stay-at-home requirements and working from home, buying a new car wasn’t at the top of many agendas.
+Many of us consider our lifestyle choices and their impact on the environment.
 So you can understand that most buyers have been waiting.
-However, the end of 2021 saw an increase in new car enquiries, and January 2022 saw a fair amount of car purchases hitting dealerships and online websites.
-With 80% of recent buyers looking for contactless buying.
+However, the end of 2021 saw an increase in new car enquiries, and January 2022 saw a significant number of car purchases arriving at dealerships and online websites, with 80% of recent buyers seeking contactless buying options.

-This isn’t the end of dealerships, though; as I mentioned above, they have to consider the services they offer, with some offering contactless test drives, home delivery and collection points.
-When we recently test drove our new car, they gave us the keys, and we had sixty minutes to have a drive and thoroughly get to know the vehicle.
+This isn’t the end of dealerships, though; as I mentioned above, they must consider the services they offer, with some providing contactless test drives, home delivery, and collection points.
+When we recently test-drove our new car, they gave us the keys, and we had sixty minutes to take a drive and thoroughly get to know the vehicle.
 This was a very different experience from the quick twenty-minute test drive we had four years ago, with a salesman sitting beside us and no real time to get comfortable with it.

 Buying a New Car in the Future

 To sum up a few things, car buying was always going to change.
-When house-selling sites like Purple Bricks came on the scene, a young generation wanted to embrace this newfound option, and others have followed as the vital thing will always be CHOICE.
-We like to be given a choice, and being a millennial, I’d happily buy a car from a dealership or online, depending on my investigations.
+When house-selling sites like Purple Bricks emerged, a young generation sought to embrace this newfound option, and others have followed, as the vital thing will always be choice.
+We like to have a choice, and as a millennial, I’d happily buy a car from a dealership or online, depending on my research.

 Perhaps you are purchasing a new car soon.
-Are you happy that the pandemic has changed car buying?
+Are you satisfied that the pandemic has altered the car-buying process?
 Please let me know in the comments below.